A growing threat to European democracies

-A Code of Practice was established in 2018 for online platforms, advertisers and other key players.
+A Code of Practice was first established in 2018 for online platforms, trade associations and key players of the advertising sector.
 It committed them to curbing disinformation and improving their online policies.

 It has proven to be an innovative tool for ensuring greater transparency and accountability of online platforms as well as providing a structured framework for monitoring and improving the platforms’ policies on disinformation.